ME-SKY/TODODODO/README.md

 Notice, you need to run `npm i` to install all the dependencies.

-in the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`